Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Algebras

 The algebra $M_n(\CC)$, with matrix multiplication, as well as the algebra $\mathcal C$, with ordinary multiplication, are examples of $C^*$-algebras (finite dimensional and commutative respectively).
 The following theorem, which is due to Kadison\footnote{{\bf Richard Kadison} (b.
 1925) Richard V. Kadison is an American mathematician known for his contributions to the study of operator algebras} and Sakai, and was preceded by some preliminary results of Kaplansky\footnote{ {\bf Irving Kaplansky } (1917--2006) Kaplansky made major contributions to group theory, ring theory, the theory of operator algebras and field theory} thus explains Theorems~\ref{thm:1112111} and ~\ref{thm:1112112}.
+We will have much more to say about C$^*$-algebras in subsection \ref{5.1}.